Social Media Guide for Parents: Tips to Support Teens

 Privacy settings: Regularly review your teen's privacy settings and help them understand the importance of limiting personal information they share online.

+Establishing boundaries supports impulse control and helps teens build emotional resilience, especially when dealing with stress or peer pressure.
 These boundaries should be flexible enough to grow as your teen matures, but consistent enough to reinforce healthy habits.
+Parent coaching or working with a certified parent coach can provide guidance on setting and enforcing effective boundaries.

 Teach Digital Literacy and Critical Thinking